If you jump, I jump.

 Nothing Revolutionary Ever Comes From Conventionality

-To break away from the habit of saying yes to every suggestion, even though it may be detrimental to you, it might be a good idea to scavenge the Earth for people who don't let the social etiquettes dictate their life.
+To break away from the habit of saying yes to every suggestion, even though it may be detrimental to you, it might be a good idea to scavenge the Earth for people who don't let social etiquette dictate their lives.

 And while Shakespeare's Iambic Pentameter or Michael Jackson's Moonwalk revolutionized the world, a guy who's been dead for five hundred years will hardly help in day-to-day life.
 BUT — you may find hidden gems in a pile of glass.